jfrog/terraform-provider-artifactory/docs/resources/user.md

 ---
 # Artifactory User Resource

+~> This resource is deprecated in favor of `artifactory_managed_user` resource.
+Auto-generated password can’t be saved in the TF state due to the limitations of SDKv2.
+Thus, it can’t be retrieved later, other than returned in the TF apply output, which makes this resource pretty much a duplicate of `artifactory_managed_user`.
+If you need to auto-generate passwords, we recommend to use a separate provider to generate and manage passwords, then reference passwords with variables in Artifactory Provider.
+Also, as a workaround, use `lifecycle` to ignore the password attribute if needed.

 Provides an Artifactory user resource.
 This can be used to create and manage Artifactory users.

 When the optional attribute `password` is omitted, a random password is generated according to current Artifactory password policy.